couchbase/query/docs/n1ql-preview-model.md

 correct shipping discount is applied.
 The query and results are:

     SELECT c.rewards_number, a.*
-    FROM customer c OVER a IN c.addresses
+    FROM customer c OVER a IN c.address
     WHERE ...

     {